 - Lunch meetings

 For those who like to write vs. type during meetings, we invite you to use our meeting minutes template to organize and record what occurs during informal meetings.

 Formal business meetings tend to be more structured, and because of this, there is more preparation for meetings.
 More detailed agenda management and discussion planning are needed prior to the actual meeting to prepare for formal meetings properly.
 Here are a few common examples of formal meetings:

 Our Printable Formal Minutes Template

 For your next meeting, we invite you to use our meeting minutes template to keep track of the meeting – from start to finish.

 Transfer Your Written Meeting Notes to a Meeting Minutes Software

 Some people just prefer to take written notes during meetings instead of typing them.
-But after writing them, a meeting minutes software can help you distribute meeting notes to the other attendees of a meeting and members of the team.
+But after writing them, a web-based meeting minutes software can help you distribute meeting notes to the other attendees of a meeting and members of the team.